dbrugne/donut/README.md

   - [ ] HTTP: invalidate REDIS cache in user and room form POST
   - [ ] WS: implement corresponding events: room:update/user:update (or user:nickname, user:avatar, user:color, room:avatar and user:color)
   - [ ] JS: on previous events update IHM: room tab/header, onetoone tab/header
+- Bug fixes
+  - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?

 **Room ops**
 - [x] Take in consideration for room:topic (centralize isGranted)
 - [x] Redraw also the room header
-- [ ] Repair room:deop client crash
+- [x] Repair room:deop client crash
 - [ ] Sort room users list also on ownership/op status
 - [ ] Add a 'room ops' list
 - [ ] Factorize socket room op/owner detection in helper and update room:op/deop events